I've been using ThaiPod101 for over a decade now. I started just a couple of years after moving to Thailand.

 Thaipod101 Membership Levels

-As mentioned previously there's a FREE membership option that gives you access to some basic language and cultural learning lessons.
+As mentioned previously, there's a free membership option that gives you access to some basic language and cultural learning lessons.

-If you are on a real shoe string budget but still want to crack on with learning Thai then grab the basic membership at $4 a month; it's still awesome value.
+If you are on a real shoe string budget but still want to crack on with learning Thai, then grab the basic membership at $8 a month (or $60 a year); it's still awesome value.

 Whatever plan you choose, consider this: I was paying around $1,200 per year for my Thai school lessons.
 My Thaipod membership is less than a quarter of that!

-And I can learn at my own pace, using a variety of multimedia, from my phone, iPad or computer.
-Believe me, being a tight-fisted Englishman (hehe) I’ve done the math.
 Even if I get a study visa for a language school in BKK for 24,000 Baht (per year), I still save over $600 learning from home with this program.
-Of course, if you have the money, you can still go to school, but in my experience, the confines of those school walls can really hold you back.

 All the guys and gals in my class would say the same thing: “I'm intermediate level and Thais still don't understand me!”

 I'll never forget coming home and trying to ask my girlfriend (now wife) whether she'd seen a rainbow before.
 She almost wet herself laughing!

-School is good for study-discipline and banging those words you keep forgetting into your head, but a program like Thaipod101 makes the learning process diverse, fun, flexible and personalised; oh, and cheaper!
+School is good for study-discipline and banging those words you keep forgetting into your head, but a program like Thaipod101 makes the learning process diverse, fun, flexible and personalized.

 Do both if you can, but if I had to do one I'd choose to learn in my own time, my way, at my own pace.

-ThaiPod101.com makes learning Thai fun and easy to fit in around your lifestyle, meaning you don’t have to commit to classroom times or schedule one-on-one lessons with a teacher.
+ThaiPod101 makes learning Thai fun and easy to fit in around your lifestyle, meaning you don’t have to commit to classroom times or schedule one-on-one lessons with a teacher.

-The creators think outside the box, giving you useful colloquial Thai not often found in school textbooks, and with the introduction of the Thaipod app, the program is streets ahead of any other learning resource on the market.
+The creators think outside the box, giving you useful colloquial Thai not often found in school textbooks, and in that respect I think this program is streets ahead of any other learning resource on the market.

-Whether you're an absolute beginner, or you've been learning adhoc from phrasebooks and/or your Thai partner, you'll enjoy making rapid progress with this program.
-Click here to visit the ThaiPod101 website.
+Whether you're an absolute beginner, or you've been learning ad-hoc from phrasebooks and/or your Thai partner, you'll enjoy making rapid progress with this program.